whuang67/STAT-in-R/STAT443/README.md

 |:-----:|:----------:|:----------:|
 |  100  |  12.63167  |  28.43827  |
 |  500  |  12.46093  |  28.45565  |

+## 4. Predictions
+The [Shiny application](https://wenkehuang.shinyapps.io/443_3/) that we have created can also help make predictions.
+Either uploading a `csv` file that follow the training dataset's format or typing values into the calculator would work.

 ## Reference
 1. Hastie, H., Tibshirani, R. & Friedman, J., (2009, 2nd edition) The Elements of Statistical Learning: Data Mining, Inference, and Prediction: Springer.